 This is what all ferries in Maldives look like.

-One more thing to note: these ferries only run between local islands.
-They don’t go to resort islands at all.
+One more thing to note: Ferries only operate between local islands.
+They do not go to resort islands.

-Only in the airport, the port is a regular pier.
-In all three other ports, there is a ferry terminal with a waiting hall, ticket booths, and a free toilet.
+Only the airport port is a basic pier.
+The other three have ferry terminals with waiting areas, ticket counters, and free restrooms.

 maldives ferry